lau1217/moraleslaura-html-css/README.md

-# Laura's HTML class assignment
+# Laura's Css class assignment

 By Laura Morales, Intro Coding for Journalists class

-VHTML class assignment, it is due Feb.
-5, 2021.
+CSS class assignment, it is due Feb.
+12, 2021.